Like most hearing people, many of us don’t give a moment’s thought to the importance of hearing in one’s life…..until it is gone.

 If your kids are watching you cut wood with a power saw to build a bookshelf in your basement and you’re not wearing protection . . . you are all experiencing damage.

 Prolonged exposure to any noise above 90 decibels can cause gradual hearing loss!

 What can I do to protect my hearing? ……..
 Be prepared.
 Carry earplugs or other protection with you.
-At all our jobsites, ear protection is made available.
-Be aware of this potential harmful situation.
+At all our job sites, ear protection is made available.
+Be aware of this potentially harmful situation.